-FALSE PROPHETESS PAULA WHITE PROMOTES MOTHER MOON AS THE NEW MESSIAH (1)
+FALSE PROPHETESS PAULA WHITE PROMOTES MOTHER MOON(1)

 Inside the Gun-Worshipping Moonie Cult

-BISHOP NOEL JONES PROMOTES MOTHER MOON AS THE
+BISHOP NOEL JONES PROMOTES MOTHER MOON (5)

 The Unification Church is a cult founded by Rev. Sun Myung Moon (1920–2012), who started it in Seoul, Korea, in 1954.
 The official name of the Unification Church is the Family Federation for World Peace and Unification (founded as the Holy Spirit Association for the Unification of World Christianity); it is currently led by Hak Ja Han, Moon’s widow.